GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 in :ref:`Prepare modules opts <sec-func>`); otherwise ``args`` is an array of ``n_args`` strings (i.e., the int argc, char \*argv[] model)

 Many programs will register an export location where results of a GMT function (say, a filtered grid) should be returned, but may then wish to use that variable as an *input* resource in a subsequent module call.
 This is accomplished by re-registering the resource as an *input* source, thereby changing the *direction* of the data set.
-The function returns 1 if there is an error; otherwise it returns 0.
+The function returns 1 if there is an error; otherwise it returns 0. |ex_resource_init|

 Dimension parameters for user 1-D column vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~